ccamel/awesome-ccamel/README.md

 - [theodorusclarence/ts-nextjs-tailwind-starter](https://github.com/theodorusclarence/ts-nextjs-tailwind-starter) - 🔋 Next.js + Tailwind CSS + TypeScript starter and boilerplate packed with useful development features
 - [timlrx/tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) - This is a Next.js, Tailwind CSS blogging starter template.
 Comes out of the box configured with the latest technologies to make technical writing a breeze.
 Easily configurable and customizable.
 Perfect as a replacement to existing Jekyll and Hugo individual blogs.
 - [tinacms/tinacms](https://github.com/tinacms/tinacms) - TinaCMS is the leading open-source headless CMS that supports Markdown and Visual Editing.
 Your content is stored in your own GitHub repo 🦙 ❤️
+- [titanwings/distilly](https://github.com/titanwings/distilly) - Distilly — Distill how they think into reusable Skills for any Agent or Bot.
+Formerly Colleague Skill（原同事 Skill）.
 - [tj-actions/changed-files](https://github.com/tj-actions/changed-files) - :octocat: Github action to retrieve all (added, copied, modified, deleted, renamed, type changed, unmerged, unknown) files and directories.
 - [tobi/qmd](https://github.com/tobi/qmd) - mini cli search engine for your docs, knowledge bases, meeting notes, whatever.
 Tracking current sota approaches while being all local
 - [tonai/storybook-addon-themes](https://github.com/tonai/storybook-addon-themes) -